bolerro/name2chat-classic/README.md

-This is the Fork of the Addon Incognito, because to Addon was not updated for a long Time.
-I'd tryed to contact the former Author, but never get an answer.
+This is an updated version of Name2Chat for Classic WoW.
+Nothing has been changed except for specifying it is for Classic.

-Name2Chat adds you name in front of your chat messages.
+Name2Chat adds your name in front of your chat messages when playing Alts.
 Can be enabled for guild (and officer), party and raid chat messages.

 E.g.:
 [Guild] [Yourchar]: Some chat message